Willie Calhoun Player Props: Yankees vs. Guardians

 - The Guardians' 3.46 team ERA ranked sixth across all MLB pitching staffs.

-- Guardians pitchers combined to surrender 172 total home runs last year (1.1 per game).
+- Guardians pitchers combined to allow 172 total home runs last year (1.1 per game).
 That ranked 15th in baseball.

-- The Guardians will look to Bieber (0-0) in his third start of the season.
+- Gaddis (0-0) gets the start for the Guardians, his third of the season.

-- In his last time out on Wednesday, the right-hander tossed six innings against the Oakland Athletics, allowing three earned runs while surrendering three hits.
+- His last time out was on Wednesday against the Oakland Athletics, when the righty tossed six scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.